 Seagate(R) is the registered trademark of First Fishery, a seafood processor, fishing company, and supplement manufacturer established in 1981, and based in San Diego.
 The Seagate trademark and symbol have become better known than the name of the parent company, and have taken over as the identity of this company’s business.
-Seagate is unusual in the health food industry because we harvest and process our own raw materials, including sharks, grapes and olive leaves.
-Our most recent project, freeze-dried sweet organic carrot powder has even required that we operate our own organic farm in order to produce carrots that are 100% free of chemicals and pesticides.
+Seagate is unusual in the health food industry because we harvest and process our own raw materials, including cactus, grapes and olive leaves.
+A recent project, freeze-dried sweet organic carrot powder has even required that we operate our own organic farm in order to produce carrots that are 100% free of chemicals and pesticides.
 This company evolved from the experience of its founder, Richard Lentz, from his years building and operating food processing plants and fishing boats in Central America, Mexico, and the U.S. with a multinational company.
 A primary lesson that he learned was how to build factories in remote regions, where there were no roads, electricity, or even water, just to be as close as possible to the source of the raw materials, which is the key in order to produce the highest quality food products.

 Company Founder and President: Richard Lentz